crupley/proj/explore/grocery/proposal.md

 * problems with obtaining recipe data
 * problems with scraping sale price data
 * matching descriptions and formats among many different data sources

+## Next Steps

+* collect and organize all data
+* link all data sources with appropriate keys
+* establish approach for nutrition match and recommedation